We're here to help

 Email our Box Office firstname.lastname@example.org

-Based on a script by Luca Rossi from the novel of the same name by Alberto Moravia.
+Based on the novel of the same name by Alberto Moravia.

 Sung in Italian with English surtitles

 Royal Memorial Opera House, San Francisco, USA, 2015

 Operas based on movies — more often than not themselves based on books — have become an increasing feature of the operatic landscape in recent decades.
 La ciociara is probably best known in the 1960 film adaptation (Two Women) starring Sophia Loren, which, as directed by Vittorio de Sica, won her an Academy Award for Best Actress and made her the first such winner for a non-English film.
 It followed only three years after the publication of Alberto Moravia’s novel of the same name, telling the harrowing story of a woman attempting to shield her teenage daughter from the horrors of war and in particular the weapon of rape in the aftermath of the Battle of Monte Cassino.
 A television adaptation also followed in the 1960s, and much more recently an operatic version was commissioned from the composer Marco Tutino by San Francisco Opera.
 With a cast led by Anna Caterina Antonacci, it was premiered there in June 2015.

 The anti-fascist Moravia (1907-90) took refuge during World War II in the province of Frosinone, not far from his native Rome, a region the fascists named ‘Ciociara’, and his experience there found its way into the novel.
 The much younger Tutino, born in Milan in 1954, has written about a dozen operas, including an adaption of Sándor Márai’s Embers (Le braci).
 One of his earliest operas was La lupa, a verismo work designed to celebrate the centenary of Mascagni’s Cavalleria rusticana and very much in keeping with his manifesto as a founding member of the Neo-Romantico group of composers.